 A neoconservative Democrat who regularly teamed up with hawkish Republican colleagues—notably Sens.
 John McCain, Lindsey Graham, and Jon Kyl—to promote militarist security policies, Lieberman earned a reputation as a foreign policy hawk for his outspoken support for the war in Iraq and for his consistent collaboration with neoconservative-led advocacy groups pushing for interventionist policies in the Middle East.

-After leaving office, Lieberman continued his foreign policy advocacy by joining the neoconservative American Enterprise Institute (AEI), where he co-chairs with former Senator Kyl its American Internationalism Project, a purportedly cross-party initiative meant "to rebuild and reshape a bipartisan consensus around American global leadership and engagement."
+After leaving office, Lieberman continued his foreign policy advocacy, joining numerous neoconservative groups, in particular the American Enterprise Institute (AEI), where he has co-chaired with former Senator Kyl its American Internationalism Project, a purportedly cross-party initiative meant "to rebuild and reshape a bipartisan consensus around American global leadership and engagement."

 Lieberman—who promised during his Senate career that he would never become a lobbyist—registered to lobby on behalf of a Libyan politician in November 2013.
 Lieberman's lobbying efforts form part of his work as senior counsel for Kasowitz Benson Torres & Friedman, a national law firm Lieberman joined in June 2013 and whose lobbying operation is headed by Lieberman's former chief of staff.

-Regarding nuclear negotiations with Iran, Lieberman has suggested that "no deal" is better than a "bad deal" for the United States.
-Lieberman wrote for Reuters in July 2014: "Rather than being a defeat for the United States, a refusal to accept a bad deal in Vienna could strengthen the Obama administration at home and abroad.
+Lieberman has actively advocated against the nuclear negotiations between Iran and six world powers, which led to the historic July 2015 agreement between Tehran and the P5+1 group of nations.
+He has argued that "no deal" with Iran would have been a better option for the United States than a purportedly "bad deal."
+He wrote in a July 2014 op-ed: "Rather than being a defeat for the United States, a refusal to accept a bad deal in Vienna could strengthen the Obama administration at home and abroad.
 It would help rebuild its bruised credibility and influence in the Middle East and hopefully increase the odds that the administration can ultimately achieve the goal of peacefully, verifiably bolting the door on Iran's illicit nuclear ambitions."

 Syria and Iran Policy